belle2/basf2/skim/doc/index.rst

 The output are so-called :ref:`analysis_udstoutput` (udst) files.
 These files actually contain more information but fewer events.

 .. tip:: Analysts are recommended to use skimmed udst files as input to their analysis.

-To get information about existing skim, ask the current skim group liaison.

-.. tip:: For an introductory lesson, take a look at :numref:`onlinebook_skim`.
+For an introductory lesson, take a look at :numref:`onlinebook_skim`.

+.. tip:: If you would like to know which skims are available, please browse the `skim_physics`_ section of the documentation.
+If you would like to know which cuts are made by a particular skim, then consult the source code by clicking the ``[source]`` button on that skim in `skim_physics`_, or by navigating to ``skim/scripts/skim/WGs/<your working group name>/`` in the basf2 repository.

 .. versionchanged:: release-06-00-00